-We also observed that contrary to expectations (see the discussion in Sect.
-3.2), the kite-mounted GNSS module worked reliably also during highly dynamic flight manoeuvres.
-This can be seen in Fig. 20, where we compare the measured inflow velocity and the flight velocity determined by the GNSS module.
 This "GNSS velocity" is measured in the Earth-fixed reference frame.
 From Eq.
 (4) it is clear that the GNSS velocity v_k^0 and the apparent wind speed v_a are identical for a vanishing ambient wind speed v_w^0 .
 It is evident that the time history of the GNSS velocity closely follows the time history of the inflow velocity with only a small offset of around 2 to 3 m s-1.
 The two velocities peak in the short breaks between the manoeuvre sequences.

-This increase is caused by the U-turns of the towing setup, when the crosswind manoeuvres are discontinued, and the kite is positioned at the lateral edge of the wind window performing 180° turns at the substantially larger radius and correspondingly higher speed than the towing vehicle.
+This increase is caused by the U-turns of the towing set-up, when the crosswind manoeuvres are dishttps://doi.org/10.5194/wes-9-2261-2024 continued, and the kite is positioned at the lateral edge of the wind window performing 180° turns at a substantially larger radius and correspondingly higher speed than the towing vehicle.
 The diagram also shows that the range of velocity fluctuations increases with the power setting.